Jenny Lynn

-Jenny Lynn (1971/2 – July 18, 2021) was an International Federation of BodyBuilders (IFBB) professional figure competitor.
+Jenny Lynn (February 1971 – July 18, 2021) was an American International Federation of BodyBuilders (IFBB) professional figure competitor.

-Lynn began her career in 2000 as a fitness competitor and then crossed over when the figure category was created in 2003.
+Lynn began weight-training after high school when she was an aerobics instructor and competitor.
+She was a fitness competitor who earned pro status at the 2001 USA Championships.
+Jenny Lynn competed in four professional fitness contests in 2002.
+She then crossed over to figure when the figure category was created in 2003.
 She won consecutive Figure Olympia titles in 2006 and 2007.
 She retired from competing following the 2009 Olympia competition.

-Lynn died on July 18, 2021, from a seizure, aged 49.
+Jenny Lynn-Powell died on July 18, 2021, from a seizure, aged 49.